Fabric Commands

 • Information about the deployed implementation:

-• DESCRIBE, to query Fabric's metadata structure.
+• DESCRIBE, used for querying Fabric's metadata structure.

 • LIST, a list of deployed objects and Fabric credentials (ROLES, USERS, TOKENS, ROLE_PERMISSIONS, ENVIRONMENTS and METHODS).